 - Ability to lift and carry boxes, crates, and other program supplies.

-- Endurance to work irregular hours and long days while constantly providing care for and supervision of campers and staff.
+- Endurance to work irregular hours and long days while constantly providing care for and supervision of campers.

-Site Directors must be available to report for leadership staff training on June 16, 2014.
-All site directors must be available to work Sundays through Fridays until July 27, 2014.
+Counselors must be available to attend general staff training beginning Saturday, June 21st, 2014.
+Counselors will be on contract until July 27th, 2014.
+Counselors must be available to work Sundays through Fridays each week.